top of page

 To assist you further in determining what payments are QE when configuring your payroll software, please refer to the specific guidance on the Australian Taxation Office (ATO) website, 'What payments are qualifying earnings?'.

 e-PayDay Go® will automatically configure the template pay types and notify the user when user-defined pay types need manual updates.
-This automated process will help ensure that the employer's obligations can be met.
+This automated process will help ensure the employer's obligations are met.

-To calculate the super contribution for each pay day, the ATO multiplies the QE amount by the applicable SG rate (currently 12%).
-A pay day is defined as the date when an employer makes a QE payment to an employee, which is also referred to as the 'QE day'.
-QE day refers to the timestamp (PAYEVNT71) reported to the ATO via STP, indicating when the YTD amount was calculated, used to sequence income statement reports, rather than the date the employee actually receives their pay.
+To calculate the minimum SG contribution for each pay day, the ATO multiplies the QE amount by the applicable SG rate (currently 12%) and compares the result with the amount reported by the Superannuation Funds.
+A pay day is the date on which an employer makes a QE payment to an employee, also known as the 'QE day'.
+The ATO uses the Pay/Update Date (PAYEVNT69) reported via STP to determine the QE day.

 What Superannuation types are required to be reported within the Payday Super legislation?